 5) Pick a Fine Dining Restaurant

 If there’s one thing New Yorkers like to do, that’s to eat.
 There are so many fine dining restaurants to choose from and also Michelin starred restaurants.
-In Tokyo, we visited two Michelin starred restaurants with very different styles.
-In New York, we decided to visit Cote which just received a star last year and has a very accessible $45 set menu!
+In Tokyo, I visited two Michelin starred restaurants with very different styles.
+In New York, I visited Cote which just received a star last year and has a very accessible $45 set menu!
 It is a Korean BBQ style restaurant with a grill on each of the table.
-We did order additional items but the $48 set menu will not leave you hungry!
 It was a wonderful casual vibe with great food and great drinks!
 Make sure to make your reservations early as New York restaurants are often full weeks in advance!

 6) Eat Pizza and Bagels to save money

 It’s not all about fancy food in New York though.
 Two of the most classic New York street foods give great bang for the buck.
 Pizza slices in New York are huge!
 Often 2 slices is more than enough for me.
 Similarly, bagels are LOADED with cream cheese and are very filling.
 Prince Street Pizza in Soho used to be a hidden gem but now has lines all day long!
-Luckily, right across from Hotel Indigo Lower East Side where we stayed was La Margarita.
-We went there twice during our stay!
 Russ & Daughters is the most well known spot for bagels and lines can easily be for 30-60mins.
 For more locations, try Murray’s and Ess-a-Bagel.

 7) Free tour at New York Public Library